-- User Name = Grants.gov Tracking Number (Example: "GRANT38906754") - Your Grants.gov tracking number is assigned to you by Grants.gov at the time you submit Part 1 of your application. - o A confirmation screen will appear in Grants.gov once your submission is complete. - o Your Grants.gov tracking number will be provided at the bottom of the screen. - Password = Agency Tracking Number/NEA Application Number (Example: "1425736") - The NEA assigns the number to your application 1-2 business days after you submit Part 1 of your application. - Log on to Grants.gov. - Under Grant Applications, select Check Application Status. - Look for your Grants.gov Tracking Number and select Details under the Actions column. - You'll be taken to the Submission Details screen to find your Agency Tracking#/NEA Application Number. - NOTE: Check Application Status is a separate feature from Track My Application at Grants.gov.
+- User Name = Grants.gov Tracking Number (Example: "GRANT38906754") - Your Grants.gov tracking number is assigned to you by Grants.gov at the time you submit Part 1 of your application. - o A confirmation screen will appear in Grants.gov once your submission is complete. - o Your Grants.gov tracking number will be provided at the bottom of the screen. - Password = Agency Tracking Number/NEA Application Number (Example: "1425736") - The NEA assigns the number to your application 1-2 business days after you submit Part 1 of your application. - The AOR may retrieve the number by following these steps: - Log on to Grants.gov. - Under Grant Applications, select Check Application Status. - Look for your Grants.gov Tracking Number and select Details under the Actions column. - You'll be taken to the Submission Details screen to find your Agency Tracking#/NEA Application Number. - NOTE: Check Application Status is a separate feature from Track My Application at Grants.gov.